 Economic Value Added

-In the light of modern and improved approach to wealth maximization, a new initiative called “Economic Value Added (EVA)” is implemented and presented in the annual reports of the companies.
+In the light of a modern and improved approach to wealth maximization, a new initiative called “Economic Value Added (EVA)” is implemented and presented in the annual reports of the companies.
 Positive and higher EVA would increase the wealth of the shareholders and thereby create value.

-In summary, the wealth maximization as an objective to financial management and other business decisions enables the shareholders to achieve their objectives and therefore is superior to profit maximization.
+In summary, wealth maximization as an objective to financial management and other business decisions enables the shareholders to achieve their objectives and therefore is superior to profit maximization.
 For financial managers, it is a decision criterion being used for all the decisions.
 For more clarity, refer to Profit Maximization vs. Wealth Maximization.

 Capital investment decisions of a firm have a direct relation with wealth maximization.
-All capital investment projects with an internal rate of return (IRR) greater than cost of capital or having positive NPV or creates value for the firm.
+All capital investment projects with an internal rate of return (IRR) greater than the cost of capital or having a positive NPV or create value for the firm.
 These projects earn more than the ‘required rate of return’ of the firm.
 In other words, these projects maximize the wealth of the shareholders because they are earning more than what they can earn by investing themselves.

 By analyzing the projects with the methods of capital budgeting, we come to know whether wealth will or won’t be created in a particular project.
 But, what is the real source of wealth creation?
 What is that characteristic of the project which becomes the root cause of value creation?